KalyanM45/KalyanM45/README.md

 <h1>Hi there, I'm <a href="https://kalyanm45.github.io">Hema Kalyan</a>👋</h1>

-I'm a Artificial Intelligence and Machine Learning professional with 3+ years of experience innovating and deploying AI models.
-My fascination with Artificial Intelligence propels me to explore various open-source libraries [Scikit-learn](https://scikit-learn.org/stable) and open sources tool [Evidently AI](https://www.evidentlyai.com), while concurrently working on <b>Generative Artificial Intelligence projects</b>
+I'm an Artificial Intelligence and Machine Learning professional with 3+ years of experience in innovating and deploying AI models.
+Driven by a deep passion for AI, I actively research open-source and industry-leading libraries and tools, build end-to-end projects across diverse use cases and domains, while concurrently working on <b>[ZoomRx](https://www.zoomrx.com/) as a Data Science Associate</b>

 I love discussing about tech, finance, or anything that can uplift communities.
 If you’re building something interesting or want to contribute, let’s connect.
 Your support helps maintain open-source projects and spark new ideas!